310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/midori_2.md

 {% img https://f005.backblazeb2.com/file/reitoouji/ro_z5nx3T66febf13N6.webp?timestamp=1727971098659 %}

 {% bubble Midori norsmile2 %}
-When I was looking through the Alice in Wonderland storybook at the resting room, Master Artist Fushimi happened to pass by and greet me.
+When I was looking through storybook of Alice in Wonderland at the resting room, Master Artist Fushimi happened to pass by and greet me.

 At that moment, I felt like seeing Master Artist Fushimi’s version of Alice in Wonderland…
 {% endbubble %}

 {% bubble Midori grin %}
-So I asked him out of the blue, and he agreed to draw me something if I promise to keep it short.
+So I asked him out of the blue, and he agreed to draw me something if I promised to keep it short.
 I’m so happy…♪
 {% endbubble %}

 <div class="minitalk" character="Anzu">